Composition Games for Distributed Systems: the EU Grant games: Related Literature

 \cite{M77} studies cooperative games over graphs, where only connected coalitions $S$ are able to extract their value $v(S)$.
 This is also one of our assumptions.
 They show that the unique fair way to divide the value of the grand coalition is by the Shapley value.
 The current paper does not deal with dividing the value.
 Moreover, here, a group may or may not win, as a function of the the actions of the players in competing groups.
 This does not seem to be captured well by cooperative game theory.

 While most works in classic cooperative game theory are only remotely related to our specific model, a series of papers on the stability of coalition structures, see for example \cite{D94}, \cite{BJ02}, and references therein, is quite relevant to our work.
 They study a setting where society splits into different coalitions, and characterizes cases where such partitions are stable.
 (This seems more related than the famous stable marriage problem~\cite{stable-marriage}.)
 Unlike the current paper, they assume that {\em all} formed coalitions win a prize (otherwise, clearly, no stable coalition structure will emerge).
-Another difference: these papers do not focus on specific protocols for forming coalitions; their main interest is in characterizing when such stable structures exist. \cite{konishi1997pure} models the creation of coalitions in a game that bears similarities to our initial example game (the gold-rush).
+Another difference is that these papers do not focus on specific protocols for forming coalitions; their main interest is in characterizing when such stable structures exist. \cite{konishi1997pure} models the creation of coalitions in a game that bears similarities to our initial example game (the gold-rush).
 However, they do not aim to analyze the quality of the resulting coalition.

 Our paper is also related to the literature on network creation games, starting with \cite{network-creation-game}.
 These papers study games in which nodes decide how to form links in order to create a connected network, and the price of anarchy is analyzed under various assumptions.
 In their models, the society becomes {\em connected}.
 In contrast, in our paper, the society {\em splits} to give birth to a {\em strict subset}, and the question is whether the quality of the formed group is far from optimal because of various strategic issues.
-The more general literature on the price of anarchy has become quite diverse.
-A good survey of this literature can be found in the book~\cite{nisan2007algorithmic}.
+The literature on price of anarchy is rich, see~\cite{nisan2007algorithmic} for a survey.